 Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-The Consulate doesn't issue Australian passports, but it can issue
+The Embassy doesn't issue Australian passports, but it can issue

 Provisional Travel Documents for emergency travel to the Australian Embassy in Warsaw, where you can get a replacement passport.
-If you have more time, you can submit your passport renewal application at the Consulate for processing in Warsaw (the wait time can be several weeks).
-The Australian Embassy in Kyiv doesn't issue passports or provisional travel documents.
+If you have time, you can submit a passport renewal application at the Embassy for processing in Warsaw (the wait time can be several weeks).

 Australian Embassy, Kyiv (co-located with the Canadian Embassy)